Perpignan: Education

-More than 10 000 students from 2 to 12 years old attend 61 preschools and primary schools in the city.
-Perpignan also has 26 highschools.
+More than 10,000 students between the ages of 2 and 12 attend 61 preschools and primary schools in the city.
+Perpignan also has 26 high schools.

 Population

 Culture

-Since 2004, the free three-day Guitares au Palais is held each year in the last weekend of August in the Palace of the Kings of Majorca.
+Since 2004, the free three-day Guitares au Palais has been held each year in the last weekend of August in the Palace of the Kings of Majorca.
 The festival has a broad mainstream focus with pop-related music as well as traditional acoustic guitar music and alternative music.
 The festival has attracted international guests like Caetano Veloso (2007), Rumberos Catalans, Pedro Soler, Bernardo Sandoval, Peter Finger, and Aaron and Bryce Dessner (2008).

 Each September, Perpignan hosts the internationally renowned Visa pour l'Image festival of photojournalism.
 Free exhibitions are mounted in the Couvent des Minimes, Chapelle des Dominicaines and other buildings in the old town.

 In 2008, Perpignan became Capital of Catalan Culture.
-In Perpignan many street name signs are in both French and Catalan.
+Many street name signs in the city are in both French and Catalan.

-Expression: Since 2011, "Where is the nailbox ?" is an interjection used to express our weariness about someone.
-This is an equivalent of "you gets on my nerves".
-Two students, Commenge and Vodkadéac, popularized this expression across the region.

 Sport

-Like the rest of the south of France, Perpignan is a rugby stronghold: their rugby union side, USAP Perpignan, is a regular competitor in the global elite Heineken Cup and seven times champion of the French Top 14 (most recently in 2009).
+Like the rest of the south of France, Perpignan is a rugby stronghold.
+Their rugby union side, USA Perpignan, are regular competitors in the European Rugby Champions Cup and have been champions of the French Top 14 seven times (most recently in 2009).
 They play at the Stade Aimé Giral.

-A Perpignan-based rugby league club plays in British Super League under the name Catalans Dragons.
-The Dragons' games in Perpignan against the Northern English-based sides are usually very popular with British rugby fans, with thousands of them descending on the city on the day of the game, including many vacationing rugby fans travelling up from the Spanish Costa Brava joining the ones who came directly from home.
-The club was founded in 2000 as the merger of XIII Catalan with nearby neighbours AS Saint Estève to form Union Treiziste Catalane.
-The club is based at Stade Gilbert Brutus.
-The youth teams reformed as Saint-Estève XIII Mavericks, while a French top league semi-professional club was retained under the name Saint-Estève XIII Catalan; both play at the Stade Municipal in the in Saint-Estève suburb.
+Their rugby league team Catalans Dragons plays in the British Super League.
+The Dragons' games in Perpignan against the Northern English-based sides are usually very popular with British rugby fans, with thousands descending on the city on the day of the game, including many holidaying fans travelling up from the Spanish Costa Brava to join those who came directly from the UK.
+The club was founded in 2000 as a merger of XIII Catalan with the nearby team AS Saint Estève to form Union Treiziste Catalane in 2000 who changed their name to Catalans Dragons upon transfer from the French to British rugby league system.
+The Dragons became the first non-English team to win the Challenge Cup when they defeated Warrington Wolves in the 2018 final.
+They are based at Stade Gilbert Brutus.
+AS Saint Estève's youth teams still operates as Saint-Estève XIII Mavericks in the National Division 2, while a new Elite One Championship club was formed in 2000 under the name Saint-Estève XIII Catalan which is in effect Catalans Dragons reserves; both play at the Stade Municipal in the suburb of Saint-Estève.

-The local association football team is Canet Roussillon FC, there is also an Australian rules football club Perpignan Tigers and American football club Grizzlys Catalans.
+The local association football team is Canet Roussillon FC.

+There is also an Australian rules football club, Perpignan Tigers, and American football club Grizzlys Catalans.

 The Roussillon Grand Prix was a Grand Prix motor racing event that was held between 1946 and 1949 in the streets of Perpignan.